hristost/CPSC490-Semantic-Selections-Report/main.md

 # Results and Future Work

 We developed a simple word processor with additional interactions for selecting common phrases in natural text.
-Executable source code for the project is available at <https://github.com/hristost/CPSC490-SemanticSelections-Implementation> [^pandoc].
+Executable source code for the project is available at <https://github.com/hristost/CPSC490-SemanticSelections-Implementation>.
 Consult the `README` file in the repository for instructions on how to run.

-[^pandoc]: Additionally, the  Markdown / \LaTeX  source for this PDF can be found at <https://github.com/hristost/CPSC490-SemanticSelections-Report>

 We presented the finished word processor to five users, and gathered the following verbal feedback: